8 Different Types of Hawks in Georgia

 A keen bird lover will identify the sound of the broad-winged bird: a piercing whistle on a single note.

-Brasstown Bald is one of the best spots in Georgia to see broad-winged hawks since they spend so much time beneath the forest canopy.
+Brasstown Bald is one of the best spots in Georgia to see broad-winged hawks, as they spend much of their time beneath the forest canopy.

 5. Cooper’s Hawk